Create a Website Account - Manage notification subscriptions, save form progress and more.

 Review our payment options page to determine whether you want to pay in person, via drop box, online, over the phone, or through the mail.

-To set up a new water and/or sewer account you must come in to the Bay County Utility Services Administration Building at:3410 Transmitter RoadPanama City, FL 32404
+To set up a new water and/or sewer account you may complete the application online Bay County Portal (billingdoc.net) or come in to the Bay County Utility Services Administration Building at:3410 Transmitter RoadPanama City, FL 32404

 To set up a commercial/business water and sewer account, you must come into the Bay County Utility Services Administration Building.
 You will need to complete an application, provide a picture ID and pay a deposit.
 Commercial/Business deposit amount increase based off of meter size.
 The minimum deposit for water is $150, sewer $150, and a $40 non-refundable service charge which will total $340.